jwodder/doapi/api.md

   happen first.
 - All of a floating IP's actions can be fetched by requesting `/v2/floating_ips/$IP_ADDR/actions`; this is not documented.
+- Floating IPs assigned to a droplet do not show up in the droplet's `networks` field.

 ## Observed error responses